You are here : At Home > Water resources > Central

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers and have been derived using the LTA.

-Rainfall in our Central region was below average in February at 81% of the Long Term Average (LTA).
-Over the last three months (December to February inclusive), our Central region has received below average rainfall (87% of the LTA) and slightly below average effective precipitation (95% of the LTA).
-Soil Moisture Deficit (SMD) however remains below average levels for the time of year, meaning any forthcoming rainfall is likely to provide more groundwater recharge than average.
+Rainfall in our Central region was well below average in February at 26% of the Long Term Average (LTA).
+Over the last three months (January to March inclusive), our Central region has received below average rainfall (77% of the LTA) and below average effective precipitation (88% of the LTA).
+Soil Moisture Deficit (SMD) is now well above average levels for the time of year, meaning any forthcoming rainfall is unlikely to contribute to groundwater recharge.

 Please refer to our Drought Plan for further information about droughts and how we manage them.